10 Viewpoints on the Golden Gate Bridge

 Lover's Lane is the oldest walkway in the Presidio, stretching a half-mile from the Presidio Gate at the corner of Presidio and Pacific Avenues in Presidio Heights.
 You walk through eucalyptus groves and also have a beautiful view of the Golden Gate Bridge through the trees.
 This finally disappears more and more from view, the closer you get to the main post of the Presidio.

-Distance to the Golden Gate Bridge: 3,5 km
+Distance to Golden Gate Bridge: 3,5 km.

 Golden Gate Bridge © San Francisco Travel